- Feature Links

-First, wat revenue does the District receive from property taxes from Atherton residents?
-That question has essentially been answered by the District.
-The purpose of the question is to determine the actual amount of property taxes that the District receives solely from Atherton residents.
+First, what revenue does the District receive from property taxes from Atherton residents?
+That question was essentially been answered by the District.
+The purpose of the question was to determine the actual amount of property taxes that the District receives solely from Atherton residents.

 Second, what are the actual costs for services received by Atherton residents?
-To get to that data, the consultant will have to extract the cost of services attributable to the Town and its population and land use demographic.
+To get to that data, the consultant extracted the cost of services attributable to the Town and its population and land use demographic.
 Because the District serves multiple independent agencies within its own District boundaries, they do not segregate services (or data) by jurisdiction.
 The District provides services District-wide.
-As a result, the consultant will have to parse the data by jurisdiction to the maximum extent possible, inclusive of any overhead and special services provided by the District, District-wide.
+As a result, the consultant parsed the data by jurisdiction to the maximum extent possible, inclusive of any overhead and special services provided by the District, District-wide.
 For example, while the Town only has 1 Fire Station within the Town’s boundaries, the residents are actually serviced by 5 or more Stations using the “closest unit” model of response.
-The consultant will have to look at the community as a whole and segregate out those costs from all Stations attributable to the Town.
+The consultant looked at the community as a whole and segregated out those costs from all Stations attributable to the Town.

-Data from the District was provided to the potential RFP respondents for calls for service from October 2015 to October 2016 (PDF).
+Data from the District was provided for calls for service from October 2015 to October 2016 (PDF).
 During this year period, there were 517 calls, the call breakdown is as follows:

 |Incident Type||# of Calls||%|